Uber's Problems Are Silicon Valley's Problems

 Speaking with TIME in late May, Coleman declined to discuss what might turn up in the Holder report but did give his take on the company after several months of doing his own assessments.
 He thinks that critics don’t do enough to acknowledge “how difficult it is to even maintain your diversity numbers, let alone increase them” once a company is the size of Uber, which has 12,000 full-time employees.
 In his view, allegations that Uber’s workplace is plagued by “toxic” practices are overblown: “I don’t think it could get this big or survive if it were so toxic.
 It would destroy itself.”
 He says that the company looks worse in the media than it does from the inside and emphasizes that he’s been flooded with resources and support from “TK” (referring to Kalanick) since Uber has had what Coleman describes as an “aha moment.”

 Part of that revelation is that both Uber and Silicon Valley can “do better,” he says.
+(A company spokesperson emphasizes that the company has acknowledged that parts of its culture are "broken" and that fixing it is a priority.)
 And Coleman believes it makes sense for people to expect more from both those quarters when it comes to representation and equality in the workplace.
 “You have these talented and smart people and they’re solving all these other things and creating these wonderful innovations,” he says.
 “You would think they could solve for this, if they put some of their effort into it.”

 There are certainly of signs of effort in Silicon Valley.
 There is a flood of talk about unconscious bias.
 There are diversity-themed conferences.
 Companies are spending millions with the hopes of getting more women and people of color into STEM at an early age.
 Yet experts in the field say there are plenty of companies still half-heartedly checking the box when it comes to workplace issues – or failing to really take a hard look at themselves – rather than summoning the same seriousness and skill they do when it comes to fixing bugs in their products.